OliviaaHuang/Marketing-Analysis/README.md

 The entire dataset is divided into two parts ([Dataset_10Percent.xlsx](./Dataset_10Percent.xlsx)  and [Dataset_90Percent.xlsx](./Dataset_90Percent.xlsx)).

 [Dataset_10Percent.xlsx](./Dataset_10Percent.xlsx) is dataset for 10% loyalty program participants.
-This is the file we would use for [Logistics Regression Model](https://en.wikipedia.org/wiki/Logistic_regression) building.
+This is the file we would use for [我的博客](http://blog.csdn.net/guodongxiaren "悬停显示")	 building.

 [Dataset_90Percent.xlsx](./Dataset_90Percent.xlsx) is dataset for marketer to make market plans by using Logistics Regression Model.